sborms/cyclingsimilarity.com/README.md

 ### api

 This is the `FastAPI` backend.
-A Docker container image is deployed to AWS ECR, the container runs with AWS ECS on Fargate.
+A Docker image is deployed to AWS ECR, the container runs with AWS ECS on Fargate.
 The various API endpoints are consumed by the frontend.

 ### assets